<- array(1:20, c(4, 5))

 #> broadcaster

-Actually, not all arrays necessarily need to be a broadcaster.
+As you may have guessed, not all arrays necessarily need to be a broadcaster.

 So technically, one could just make the array that is used first - according to the mathematical rules of precedence - as a broadcaster, and broadcasting will continue to be used.